xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 ### Cisco 8711-32FH-M
 Cisco 8711-32FH-M is made of a single P100 NPU.
 This system has 16 ports of QSFP-DD800 and 16 ports of QSFP56-DD.
 It supports MACsec on all ports.
 Cisco 8700 products embody this cutting-edge innovation of the 8000 portfolio, offering advanced features engineered for seamless integration and scalability.
+All ports support PTP timing at Class C performance.

 ![Saturn photo7.png]({{site.baseurl}}/images/Saturn photo7.png){: .full}